About the permit exemption

 In 1945, the Legislature established the Groundwater Code, Chapter 90.44 RCW.
-In the code, they identified certain "small withdrawals" of groundwater as exempt from the permitting process.
-These uses are commonly referred to as "permit exempt."
+In the code, at RCW 90.44.050, certain small withdrawals of groundwater were identified as exempt from the state’s water right permitting process.
+This law is commonly referred to as the “groundwater permit exemption."

-Permit-exempt groundwater wells often provide water where a community supply is not available, serving single homes, small developments, irrigation of small lawns and gardens, industry, and stock watering.
+Wells withdrawing groundwater under the permit exemption often provides water where a community supply is not available, serving single or small developments of homes, irrigation of small lawns and gardens, industry that needs minimal water, and stockwatering.

-Permit-exempt water users do have the option of applying for a water right permit from us even if their uses fall within the purposes and quantities listed above.
-For a permit to be granted, the application must pass the four-part test, the same as any other water right application.
+Users of this groundwater permit exemption have the option of applying for a water right permit.
+For a water right permit to be granted, the application must pass the four-part test, the same as any other water right application.

-Water use of any sort is subject to the prior appropriation doctrine, also referred to as "first in time, first in right."
-This means that a senior right cannot be impaired by a junior right.
-Seniority is established by priority date — the original date a water right application was filed, or the date that water was first put to beneficial use in the case of claims and exempt groundwater withdrawals.
+Water use of any sort is subject to the prior appropriation doctrine, also referred to as "first in time, first in right," except as specified under the Streamflow Restoration Act.
+This means that a senior water right cannot be impaired by a junior water right.
+Seniority is established by priority date — the original date a water right application was filed, or the date that water was first put to beneficial use in the case of claims and the groundwater permit exemption.

-- One groundwater exemption is allowed for any one project, regardless of size.
+- One permit exempt use of each type is allowed for any one project, regardless of the project’s size.

-- All wells for a given project apply toward the limits of the exemption.
+- Even if water is withdrawn from multiple well, all the water collectively withdrawn for a given project applies toward the limits of the groundwater permit exemption.

-Although exempt groundwater withdrawals don’t require a water right permit, they are always subject to state water law.
-In some instances, we have had to regulate exempt groundwater withdrawals when they interfere with prior or senior water rights, including instream flow rules.
+Although groundwater permit-exempt uses do not require a water right permit, they are always subject to state water law.
+In some instances, we have had to regulate permit exempt water users when they interfere with older, “senior” water rights, including instream flow rules.

 The Streamflow Restoration law adopted by the Legislature in 2018 also affects new domestic permit exempt water use in some parts of the state.